redhat-developer/kam/docs/FAQ/GitopsFAQ.md

 The `config/cicd/base/07-templates/app-ci-build-from-push-template.yaml` template will need the same change applied.

-You will also need to configure ArgoCD to fetch your data insecurely.
+You will also need to configure Argo CD to fetch your data insecurely.

 ```
 $ argocd repo add https://gitlab.example.com/my-org/my-gitops-repo.git --username git --password <auth token> --insecure-skip-server-verification